Bond Touch produces a smart bracelet that keeps you connected with your loved one—every time they touch it, you feel…

 Often business owners don’t have bandwidth to think about getting their product from the manufacturer to the end consumer.
-Product iteration, marketing, and company operations should be their focus.
+Product iteration, marketing, the rest of their supply chain, and company operations should be their focus.
 But logistics, returns, order fulfillment, and quick shipping are what will keep customers happy.
 And ultimately if the customer is happy, the business will thrive.

 The four biggest benefits of working with a 3PL are:

 - Delegate – outsourcing is a hassle free way to offload one of the most cumbersome, time consuming elements of a business.
 This allows you to focus on your core business: build, market, and sell great products.